How To Get Started With Sewing

 However, experts say wearing a wrist pincushion is very practical so that the pins stay wherever the sewer goes.

 Magnetic pincushions are also handy.
-Aside from pins, other metal objects like the seam ripper or small scissors can stick to the surface that is magnetized.
+Aside from pins, other metal objects like the seam ripper or small scissors can stick to a surface that is magnetized.

 Needles